Discover what living in America's first coast is like.

 Jacksonville's population has been growing quickly in recent years and now ranks as the #7th fast-growing city in the Southeast on the US Census Bureau website for cities with a population of 50,000 or more.
 Strong population growth is a good leading indicator of cities on an economic upswing.

 Jacksonville is a Top Rated Real Estate Market

 Jacksonville's real estate market has been appreciating steadily in recent years due to the influx of people relocating to the area.
 Jacksonville's Nocatee Community, located east of St Johns in Ponte Vedra, was recently ranked as the 8th best selling master-planned community in the entire country.
-At the onset of 2021, the median Jacksonville home price was $216,900 and the median Jacksonville monthly rent was $1,349 per month.
+In early 2021, the median Jacksonville home price was $224,395 and the median Jacksonville monthly rent was $1,349 per month.
 To find out exact housing and living costs, the most preferred and popular neighborhoods people are moving into, contact our Jacksonville relocation expert listed on this page.

 Jacksonville Has Top-Rated Healthcare & Hospitals